AbdelrahmanElsaadany22/E-commerce/README.md

 ```
 ## Schemas Explaination
   1 - **USER SCHEMA** <br>
-  This schema defines a model called "User" with various fields and their associated attributes:
+  This schema defines a model called "user" with various fields and their associated attributes:

 - `id`: An integer field that serves as the primary key for identifying users.
 It auto-increments its value.
 - `name`: A string field for the user's name.